The Ultimate Guide To Shed Protection Using Shed Treatments

 Q. IS EMPEROR WOOD WATERPROOFER SUITABLE FOR NEW OR WEATHERED WOOD?

 The easiest way to treat rotting wood is to prevent it in the first place, however protecting weathered wood from further rot is crucial to prevent damage.
-Whether you are treating new or previously weathered wood, by preventing water ingress you help to reduce the damage it can experience and help to extend its lifespan.
+Whether you are treating new or previously weathered wood, by reducing the risk of water ingress you help to reduce the damage it can experience and help to extend its lifespan.

 Q. CAN I APPLY A WOOD WATERPROOFER BEFORE PAINTING?